catptype/YOLOv11-tSNE-Visualizer/README.md

 - **Feature Extraction**: Extract features at the softmax layer or raw logits using hooks.
 - **t-SNE Visualization**: Dimensionality reduction for visualizing high-dimensional data.
 - **Customizable Colormap**: Choose from various colormaps to tailor your scatter plots.
-- **High-Quality Exports**: Save your scatter plots as high-resolution JPEG images.
+- **High-Quality Exports**: Save your scatter plots as high-resolution JPEG images with scatter point data stored in a text file.
+- **Cluster Comparison**: Compare clusters by pairing or grouping classes.

 ---